chrisns/talks/LoftLabsMultitenancyIsolation.md

 <!--
 This should run shivers down the spine of anyone beginning to think about the security implications of basically giving all your users the ability to execute arbitrary code on a remote server and not let one instance affect another, and thats just within a single organisation with a single trust boundary.
-Imagine providing this publicly one a gigantic Kubernetes cluster.
+Imagine providing this publicly on one a gigantic Kubernetes cluster.
 -->

 ---